EXPERIMENTAL: AN INVESTIGATION INTO SOME OF THE VARIABLES INVOLVED IN THE THERMAL CAPACITIES OF AQUEOUS SOLUTIONS

 A detailed knowledge of variables involved in the thermal capacities of aqueous solutions should be important in order to understand a variety phenomena, such as 'homeostatic control of temperature within cells', or 'the effect of global warming on aquatic organisms living in saline environments', or 'the use of sea water as an external coolant', or ...

-at least one of these must be quantitative, and at least one must
+In this investigation, you are required to examine at least three variables involved in the thermal capacities of aqueous solutions; at least one of these must be quantitative, and at least one must be qualitative. |

-Web; it is good practice to include a bibliography in your write-up.
+2. Apart from your notes and standard textbooks, sources of scientific knowledge include encyclopaedias in libraries, on CD-ROMs, and on the Web; it is good practice to include a bibliography in your write-up.

 3. You are provided with a variety of compounds, distilled water, a joulemeter, and a direct current supply.
 In addition, you will need to use - within reason - other suitable apparatus.